stefan-wuensch/tmp/README.md

 ![](https://github.com/HUIT-Systems-Management-Linux-UNIX/Cloud_Monitoring_Services/blob/master/Documentation/Images/admin_node.png)

+If the Web Admin Instance cannot be easily identified, _you may need to contact the customer_ and have them tell you its name.

 The `Instance ID` is in the format `i-abcd1234` (letter 'i', dash, and eight random alphanumeric characters).

 In this example the Instance ID is `i-97da517d`. **Save that for later!**